Jan 19 - Jan 30 · Week One · Collaborative Unit

 Primary Research

 Fig. 4.
-Mercato Metropolitano during partial demolition, photographed by author.
+Mercato Metropolitano during partial demolition.
+Photographed by the author.

 Fig. 2.
-Interviews with traders and residents across Elephant & Castle, photographed by author.
+Interviews with traders and residents across Walworth and Elephant & Castle.
+Photographed by the author.

-In contrast, a resident who grew up in the area described a more conflicted experience of redevelopment, echoing themes raised during Rosie Oliver’s walk through Walworth.
+At Elephant Park, we spoke to a retail worker who had grown up in the area and described a more conflicted experience of redevelopment.
 While she acknowledged improvements such as cleaner spaces and new green areas, she also expressed concern about rising costs and the loss of third spaces within the community.

 Fig. 3.
-Some of our field research locations across Elephant & Castle, photographed by author.
+Some of our field research locations across Walworth and Elephant & Castle.
+Photographed by the author.

-The impending closure of Mercato Metropolitano was another point that stood out to me personally.
-As a vibrant and happening part of the Elephant & Castle culture, its ongoing demolition to make space for new housing felt like a visible sign of change.
-Overall, responses were mixed, with some people welcoming development while others expressed concern, but the impact of regeneration was clearly felt across the area.
+Personally, I too felt this shift when I heard that Mercato Metropolitano would be replaced by new housing.
+As a vibrant part of Elephant & Castle’s culture, its demolition felt like a clear sign of change.
+Overall, reactions were mixed, with some welcoming the redevelopment and others expressing concern; its impact was clearly felt across the area.

-Towards the end of the week, we identified a potential collaborator: a local shop owner who had been relocated from the former shopping centre and now operates in a less visible part of Elephant Park.
+Towards the end of the week, we identified a potential collaborator, a shop owner relocated from the former shopping centre to a less visible part of Elephant Park.
 We explored a sonic intervention that would borrow the traditional street cries of Walworth Market and reintroduce them into the more curated environment of Elephant Park, using sound to draw attention to his shop.
-However, he was not interested in taking the idea forward.
+The proposal aimed to reintroduce an alternative sonic protocol into the space, one that could shift how people navigate and engage with it (Mattern, 2022).
+However, because of gaps in communication and time constraints, we did not end up pursuing the idea.

 Reflection

 Fig. 5.
-A relocated local shop in a less visible part of Elephant Park, photographed by author.
+A relocated shop tucked away in Elephant Park, which we aimed to highlight through sound.
+Photographed by the author.

-Although the collaboration did not move forward, the process itself was valuable.
-This week became an exercise in approaching and interviewing strangers, and in adapting to different communication styles and levels of openness.
-I was grateful to be working in a team, as it made reaching out to people feel more approachable.
+Although the collaboration did not move forward, the process was valuable.
+It required approaching and interviewing strangers while adapting to different communication styles and levels of openness.
+Working in a team made this feel less intimidating.

 References: